bitsneak/htlle-da-vorlage/tools/github/README.md

           # if the dockerhub repository is different than htlle-da-env
           #dockerhub-repository: htlle-da-env

+          # if the mail body is different than the commit message
+          #mail-body: git log -1 --pretty=%B

+          # if the repository should not be checked out automatically specify the complete workspace path to the thesis-path
+          #manual-mode: ${{ github.workspace }}

           smtp-server: ${{ secrets.SMTP_SERVER }}
           smtp-port: ${{ secrets.SMTP_PORT }}
           mail-address: ${{ secrets.MAIL }} # do not use school email address